From London's streets to Virginia’s hunt country

 The job: huntsman.
 The man: Andrew Bozdan—leader of fifty couple of Old English foxhounds.
 One hundred canines.
 How is this possible?
 In all my life as a dog owner, I’ve only had a handful who actually came when I called.
 How is it that we mortals have such difficulty in getting our dogs to sit and come and not potty in the house, while this man steers his entire pack in an apparently seamless manner.

 The answer is, as always, nothing is ever as easy as it looks.
-Before the man appears in public, seated atop his skewbald gelding, wearing his scarlet coat, and blowing his copper horn to speak to the mass of hounds seething below, one heck of a lot of work happens and many miles are traveled.To read more, a subscription is needed: Click here to subscribe
+Before the man appears in public, seated atop his skewbald gelding, wearing his scarlet coat, and blowing his copper horn to speak to the mass of hounds seething below, one heck of a lot of work happens and many miles are traveled.To read more, a subscription is required.
+Log in or click here to subscribe.